learn-co-students/React-Practice-Code-Challenge-dumbo-web-071519/NOTES.md

 ### Deliverables:
 1. Getting all sushi and displaying them
-    - fetch data from JSON in App.js in ComponentDidMount()
+    - fetch data from JSON in App.js in componentDidMount()
     - saving the data to state
     - sending the data down as props
     - mapping the prop into Sushi component
     - in sushi.js rendering the data

 2. Limiting the display to only 4 sushi at a time
     - App.js: when creating sushi components make sure we handle only 4 at a time